Little spiderhunter: Behaviour and ecology

 They have been noted as good pollinators of wild banana species and several species of the ginger family and often visit Loranthus sp. (= Dendrophthoe sp.), Bombax malabaricum and Erythrina indica for nectar.
 They are often seen in plantations in forest areas.
 Although they are more often seen in secondary forests or in clearings and appear to be tolerant of human activities, they have become extinct in some forest fragments.
-In Singapore they have gone locally extinct within the botanical garden.

-The breeding season in northeastern India is March to September but mainly May to August.
+In Singapore they have gone locally extinct within the botanical garden.The breeding season in northeastern India is March to September but mainly May to August.
 In southern India it breeds from December to August.
 Two eggs are the usual clutch.
 The nest is a compact cup attached under a leaf of banana or similar broad leaved plant.
-The nest is suspended from the underside of the leaf using 150 or so "pop-rivets" of cobwebs and vegetable fibre, a unique method of using spider silk for animal architecture.
+The nest is hammock-like and suspended from the underside of a leaf using 150 or so "pop-rivets" of cobwebs and vegetable fibre, a unique method of using spider silk for animal architecture.

 It is suspected that Hodgson's hawk-cuckoo and violet cuckoo are brood parasites on this species in India.

 A species of haemosporidian, Leucocytozoon, has been noted in specimens from Malaysia.